BLSQ/dhis2-taskr/doc/user-manual.md

 Fill in the paremeter `province` via the UI based on autocomplete.

-Adapt the code to now the filter on the province
+Adapt the code to now filter on the province

 ```js
 const api = await dhis2.api();